 If you would like to contribute, please fill out the form below completely and click SUBMIT.
 You will receive a copy of your submission in e-mail (to the e-mail address you specify).

 Each proposal will be considered to be a chapter in the book with each chapter author(s) acknowledged.
 Jim Jeffers and James Reinders will serve as the chief editors for the book, and will assist in preparing for publication, ensuring reasonable flow and consistency.
-Chapter submissions will be done in Microsoft Word unless other provisions are required (we can consider other formats when appropriate).
+Chapter submissions will be done in Microsoft Word unless other provisions are required (LaTeX can be accepted as well).
 Code is required for each chapter, and plays an important part in fully communicating your programming techniques and helping others leverage your expertise.
 For this reason, preference will be given to submissions with code that can be downloaded, built and run in a straightforward manner.
 The focus is on best and practical methods to utilize parallelism for performance on both processors and coprocessors.
 While the math is important, please keep in mind the focus is on the computing gem so others may learn.

 We will use easychair.org to manage all writing submissions, this form is the first step.
 You may email us at email@example.com with questions.
 Please submit sooner rather than later... no obligation, it just starts a conversation with us.